RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 # Application Binary Interface (ABI)

-- The **Application Binary Interface(ABI)** , or also called as System call interface is used by the application programmer to directly access the registers of the RISC-V architecture via system calls.
+- The **Application Binary Interface(ABI)** , or also called as System Call Interface is used by the application programmer to directly access the registers of the RISC-V architecture via system calls.
 In other words, if the applpication programmer wants to access the harware resources of the processor, it has to do via the resgiters, and the way it does it, is thorugh ABI or system calls.
 RISC-V ABI defines standard functions for registers which allows for software interoperability.

 - The ABI or application binary interface, consists of 2 parts – one is the set of all user instructions itself, and second is the system call interface through the operating system layer.